• Skip to primary navigation

 Service at the Hacienda Restaurant in Medellin

-This place gets very busy with locals (especially during lunchtime) so don’t expect super speedy service.
-Order a Limonada de Coco sit back and watch the waiters do their magic.
+This place can get very busy with locals (especially during lunchtime) so don’t expect a super speedy service.
+Just be sure to order a Limonada de Coco sit back and watch the waiters work their magic in true Medellín style.

-Expect a mountain of food, especially if you order the Bandeja Paisa one of the most populated dishes with visitors to Medellin.
+Eating here you can expect a mountain of food, especially if you order the Bandeja Paisa one of the most popular dishes with visitors to Medellín.

-Everything about the place is fantastic the decorations, the pleasant attentive waiters, and even the traditional clothing they wear.
+Everything about the place is fantastic: the decorations, the pleasant attentive waiters, and even the traditional clothing that they wear.

 Dare I say this is a bit of a hidden gem in the city.
 This Medieval Gothic-style castle has a very interesting story.